-During her financial review she is talked through her various accounts on the screen, with visual representations that she can manipulate and drill down into with a swipe, Jessica is also shown how each account has performed, and how her portfolio compares to peers with a similar level of savings and outgoings.
-She can ask the AI-based hologram complex questions, and he is able to answer them clearly and instantly.
-She agrees to move some of her savings from an account with a low interest rate into a new savings product.
+During her financial review she is talked through her various accounts on the screen, with visual representations that she can manipulate and drill down into with a swipe.
+Jessica is also shown each account has performed, and how her portfolio compares to peers with a similar level of savings and outgoings.
+She can ask the Al-based hologram complex questions, and he is able to answer them clearly and instantly.
+She agrees to move some of her savings from an account with a low interest.